LitheTechnologies/Github-AutoCommit-VsCode-Extension/README.md

 ## Requirements

 - **Git**: Ensure you have Git installed on your system.
-Create a Repository name your-commit-directory in the user path (ex: C:/Users/User/your-commit-directory).
-Initialize git in the directory and create a main branch .
+- Create a Repository named "your-commit-directory" in the user path (ex: C:/Users/User/your-commit-directory).
+-  Initialize git in the directory and create a main branch and set it as default.
 - **GitHub**: You need a GitHub account and a repository to commit the changes.
 - **Node.js**: The extension uses Node.js for backend processing.